kadena-io/pact/docs/pact-reference.md

 _Portability_: JSON enjoys strong support in nearly every database backend at time of writing (2018).
 The key-value structure allows using even non-RDBMS backends like RocksDB etc, and also keeps SQL DDL very straightforward, with simple primary key structure.
-Indexing is not supported or required.
+Indexing is not supported nor required.

 ## Pact Datatype Codec